 1. In any triangle, the sum of the three angles is 180°.

-2. In any quadrilateral, the sum of the three angles is 360°.
+2. In any quadrilateral, the sum of the four angles is 360°.

 Both of these facts appeared first in the writings of Euclid (fl. c.
 300 BCE), the Father of Geometry.
 Most folks probably dimly remember fact #1, but fact #2 may be a little less familiar.
 Why is fact #2 true?
 You can divide any quadrilateral into two triangles, and the angles in each triangle add up to 180°, so all the angles in the quadrilateral must add up to twice that, 360°.
-It turns out you can extend that pattern to pentagons and higher polygons, but you will not need to venture into that territory on the GMAT.
+It turns out you can extend that pattern to pentagons and higher polygons: in fact, the formula is:

 This is one of the more ironic terms in all of mathematics.
 In everyday life, the word “regular” means ordinary, commonplace, not at all special.
 In geometry, the word “regular” means the exact opposite: the most elite of all shapes — elite, because of their high degree of symmetry.

 In order to be regular, a polygon must satisfy both of the following conditions